gardnas/sweb2.0/README.md

+# Spencer's website
+This can be found at:

+## More about how this was made here:
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).